 With NGA Preselections, typical audio experiences should be signalled by utilizing the descriptors as provided in Table 5.
 Note that additional guidance in applying these parameters to specific NGA Audio codecs may be included in their respective clauses.

-Table 4 Additional elements and attributes for NGA Preselections
+Table 4 Elements and attributes for NGA Preselections